portworx/px-docs/release-notes/rel-notes-priv.md

 * Enqueue snaphots when more snaps happen while a snapshot is in progress
 * Do not allow shared and scaled volume settings to co-exist
 * Detach encrypted volumes upon docker restarts
-* Allow canceling replication operation
+* Allow canceling of HA node addition operation when the high-availabilty of volumes are increased by adding a new node to increase the number of replicas
 * Rate limit PX alerts
 * Enhance IO-Profile=db further and address corner cases found in error injection tests
 * Lock all PX processes into memory so they don't get swapped